A. Introduction

 Weisberg’s (1988) description of creativity as both the act of novel problem solving or idea generating and the actual solution or idea.

-People at the HR department manage human capital (human resources).
-Managers manage People’s activities.
+People at the HR department are HR managers, and they manage human capital (human resources).
+General managers are managers at other departments, and they manage People’s activities.

 The goal of a strategic job analysis is specification of the tasks to be performed and the knowledge, skills, and abilities (KSAs) required for effective performance for a job as it is predicted to exist in the future.
 The application of job analysis techniques makes the implicit assumption that information about a job as it presently exists may be used to develop programs to recruit, select, train, and appraise people for the job as it will exist in the future (Benjamin and Andrea, 2006).